roovenier/fonsta/README.md

 # Fonsta: add fonts to your project

-Fonsta allows you take and use fonts in easy way because it works as a package manager, like Bower or npm.
+Fonsta allows you to take and use fonts simply, because it works as a package manager like Bower or npm.
 The package interacts with [Font Squirrel](https://www.fontsquirrel.com/) and gets fonts directly from there.

 ## Install